Eomm/fastify-explorer/README.md

 Somebody could ask: why pass the `explorer` parameters in the route's registration and not in mongo in `application.js`?
 You should know it right now 👎🏼

-As explained in the `registerPlugin`'s section, it is useless write because it doesn't work:
+As explained in the `registerPlugin`'s section, it is useless writing because it doesn't work:

 ```js
 fastify.register(fastifyMongo, { url: config.mongoUrl }, { explorer: { name: 'mongo-code' } })